haramoz/reactjs-on-the-rocks/Day_3/agenda.md

 - Mounting: In this stage, the component is inserted into the DOM and rendered for the first time.
 This stage includes several lifecycle methods:

     - componentWillMount(): This method is called just before the component is mounted.
-It is recommended to avoid using this method and use componentDidMount() instead.
+It is recommended to avoid using this method and use componentDidMount() instead (Best Practices).

+      Misleading name: The name componentWillMount() suggests that the method is called right before the component is mounted to the DOM.
+In reality, this method is called during the rendering phase and not right before the actual DOM mounting.
+This discrepancy has led to confusion and incorrect usage among developers.

     - render(): This method is called to generate the HTML that is rendered to the screen.